-Landlords who have a “no pet policy” cannot deny housing to individuals with an ESA having a legit ESA letter.
+According to these emotional support animal housing laws, landlords who have a “no pet policy” cannot deny housing to individuals with a service animal or an ESA having a legit ESA letter.

-If the owner needs reasonable accommodations to be made for his/her ESA; it is suggested that they write a letter to their owner.
+If the owner needs reasonable accommodations to be made for his or her animal; it is suggested that they write a letter to their owner.

 A landlord is prohibited to discriminate between people with disabilities and others by denying them housing just because of their ESA.

 Landlords cannot legally charge their tenants an extra fee or advanced deposits for their emotional support animals.